betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * Narrow scope, focused on a particular HPC/CSE subcommunity.
    * Tools, processes, and practices that have little in common with HPC/CSE.
    * Content that is deemed incomplete or biased, as determined by the BSSW leaders.
-   * Already broadly covered in other common HPC/CSE venues.

 # Things To Consider